TheCarsonWest/TheCarsonWest.github.io/test/content/Conneting Linear and Rotational Motion.md

 ## Rolling Without Slipping

-A common and important application of connecting linear and rotational motion is the concept of [[Rolling]].
+A common and important application of connecting linear and rotational motion is the concept of Rolling.
 When an object rolls without slipping, there's a specific relationship between its translational speed and its rotational speed.

 **Key Condition:** For an object rolling without slipping, the point of contact between the object and the surface is instantaneously at rest relative to the surface.